RedBellPepperoni/SaltnPepperOpenGl/README.md

-# AI Navigation Project (AI behavior)
+# Graphic MidTerm (Term - 2  :Jan - April)

-This projects deals with the Differnt AI bagent behaviours
+This Project deals with the Graphic Midterm questionaire

 # Building Notes :